Logotipo

 How Much Money Does 850 vs 800 Actually Save You?

-I ran real numbers on this because it’s the most important question for anyone considering this journey.
 The financial benefits need to justify the time and effort invested.
+Here are realistic numbers:

 For a $500,000 mortgage, the difference between 800 and 850 credit might save you $20-30 per month in interest payments.
 Over 30 years, that’s maybe $8,000-10,000 in total savings, assuming rates stay constant.